syncfusion-content/blazor-docs/blazor/multiselect-dropdown/refreshdataasync.md

 ​​​​​​​{% endtabs %}

 ### Url adaptor:
-When the `RefreshDataAsync` method is used, In the Urladaptor the query's `RequiresCount()` property is required to render the data source initially with the Url link.
-But, the query property is not required to refresh the data source only the Url link is required.
+When the `RefreshDataAsync` method is used in the Urladaptor, the query's `RequiresCount()` property is required to render the data source initially with the URL link.
+But the query property is not required to refresh the data source.
+Only the URL link is required.

 The Urladaptor used with the controller and RefreshDataAsync function is denoted in the following code.